chengsen/PyTorch_GCN/README.md

 # Graph Convolutional Networks in PyTorch

-PyTorch implementation of Graph Convolutional Networks (GCNs) for semi-supervised classification [1].
+PyTorch 1.6 and Python 3.7 implementation of Graph Convolutional Networks (GCNs) for semi-supervised classification [1].

 Tested on the cora/pubmed/citeseer data set, the code on this repository can achieve the effect of the paper.